Manufacturing automation using vision AI

 Once validated, the model is deployed to production for real-time tasks like label checks, packaging quality, and safety compliance.
 Ongoing monitoring and maintenance keep it accurate and adaptable to changing conditions.

 Fig 2.
-Understanding the workflow of a Vision AI project (Source)
+Understanding the workflow of a vision AI project (Source)

-Key technologies related to Vision AI
+Link to this sectionKey technologies related to Vision AI#

-Next, let’s take a closer look at some of the core Vision AI concepts that enable manufacturing process automation.
+Next, let’s take a closer look at some of the core vision AI concepts that enable manufacturing process automation.

 Vision AI models like YOLO11 support several key computer vision tasks.
 These tasks form the foundation of how machines interpret visual data and act on it in manufacturing environments.